 You might also like:

-If you like this gluten free donuts recipe, you might also like my other gluten and dairy free dessert recipes:
+If you liked this recipe, check out my other gluten-free dessert recipes:

 - 1 ½ cup gluten free flour (I recommend Robin Hood brand)